Skip to content

 Clinical Supervision and Training

-Two hours per week of individual supervision from a licensed psychologist.
 Supervision focuses on the treatment of the intern's caseload, discussions around clinical work in general and exploration of issues relevant to professional development.
-Supervisors are assigned once each semester based on intern preferences, training needs and supervisor availability.
+Supervisor assignments are made at the beginning of each semester based on intern preferences, training needs and supervisor availability.

 Group Services